otto-de-legacy/turing-microservice/README.md

 * Aggregate a status.
 * Deliver a json status report.
 * Provide Gulp tasks for:
-  * Transpiling fronend js code to es5 with babel
+  * Transpiling fronend js code from es6 to es5 with babel
   * Compile sass to css
   * Veryfy code quality with eslint
   * Execute server tests with mocha
-  * Execute fronend tests with karma
+  * Execute public tests with karma
+  * Create coverage reports for server and public tests

 ## Setup